ceilfors/ceilfors.github.io/_posts/2017-03-24-7-years-in-restrospect.md

 programming to do the same.
 There are a lot of good things that wouldn't have happened in my career if I did not show my passion.
 I've got to know a lot of good programmers.
 I met passionate managers who have kindly given me guidance.
-It might be why I was hired despite being a fresh graduate.
+It might be why I was hired as a Software Engineer despite being a fresh graduate.

 # You don't get what you don't ask